Designations and Certifications

-A person who maintains, service or repairs small appliances must be certified as Type I technician.
+A person who maintains, services, or repairs small appliances must be certified as Type I technician.

-Persons, who maintain, service or repair both low & high-pressure equipment, as well as small appliances, must be certified as Universal Technician.
+Persons, who maintain, service, or repair both low & high-pressure equipment, as well as small appliances, must be certified as Universal Technicians.

 These two-day courses offer instruction in swimming pool/spa maintenance and safety.
 Each course runs from 8:30 am - 5:00 pm.
-Participants will need to bring a hand-held battery operated calculator, pencil and paper to both classes.
-The exam will be given the 2nd day of the two-day course.
+Participants will need to bring a hand-held battery-operated calculator, pencil, and paper to both classes.
+The exam will be given on the 2nd day of the two-day course.